palleBrandt/DistributedSystemHW/README.txt

     We  observe the sequence numbers.
 If one is missing - we would simply send a request to resend the data.

 d) In case messages can be delayed or lost, how does your implementation handle message loss?

 e) Why is the 3-way handshake important?
    The handshake is important to ensure both parties are ready to transfer data.
 Because this is a full duplex, we must ensure that both client and server is ready - we do this by requesting and acknowleding.
 The other thing we need to do is star the sequence for both client and server.
-   Clint sends request (sequenceStart)->

-   Connection is succesful
+   Client sends request with sequenceStart -> Server Server ack sequence
+   Server sends sequenceStart -> Client
-   Start the sequence
+   Client ack sequence

+   This way both members knows traffic is recieved at the other end.